This article was updated in 2021

 Many readers may have donated to the organization moved by the urgency and emotional appeal of the request.
 But does Wikipedia actually require our donations urgently?

-Wikipedia responds to questions around the donation request
+The site responds to questions around the ‘donation to Wikipedia’

 According to Wikipedia's founders, the website's mission is to ensure the democratization of knowledge where everyone can share and access it.
 And since it is a non-profit organization, it requires public funding and corporate donations to keep the site running.